How We Live

 Whatever you do, be careful and stay safe.
 The only time I got water in my stoma was when I did not stop to think and removed my hand and breathed in too fast.
 I had a terrific coughing spell but that was all.
 Swimming with one hand is not as easy as swimming with two and you must pay attention to what you are doing.
 I always have someone in the pool with me.

-One of our members, Elizabeth Finchem, has been swimming for years and is shown swimming in the "Move It or Lose It" videotape with it's primary emphasis on neck and shoulder exercises, from the Orange County Lost Cord Club.
+One of our members, Elizabeth Finchem, has been swimming for years.
+The primary emphasis is on neck and shoulder exercises.
 (Pat Wertz Sanders)

 OCCLUDING LARGE STOMA FOR SWIMMING